 Eating and speaking with dentures might take some practice, especially since a bulky and loose feeling is not uncommon as the muscles of your cheeks and tongue learn to hold your dentures in place.
 Over a period of time, your denture will need to be revised due to normal wear.

 Caring for your dentures is a simple process.
 When handling your dentures, stand over a folded towel or basin of water before being placed in a denture cleanser soaking solution or in plain water Never use hot water, which can cause them to warp.
 Also, brush your dentures daily to remove food deposits and plaque and help prevent them from becoming stained.
 You also should brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

-For more information about dentures or any other dental service, call our office at 859-252-5220 in Lexington, Kentucky for an appointment with our dentist.
+For more information about dentures near Lexington, Kentucky, call our office at 859-252-5220 to schedule an appointment with a dentist.

 Over time, as you wear your dentures, you lose the bony structure that supports your soft tissues.
 Because your soft tissues make contact with your dentures, this too will start to recede with the bone.
 As a result, you're in a constant state of adjustment, discomfort, and difficulty with everyday functions like speaking, chewing and smiling.
 The solution is denture stabilization.